mbarbin/fingerboard/doc/roadmap.md

-I don't have a precise plan in mind at the moment, although there are some aspects that I haven't had a chance to integrate and would like to, such as showing precisely the accoustic intervals involved in double stops with the various systems.
+I don't have a precise plan in mind at the moment, although there are some aspects that I haven't had a chance to integrate and would like to, such as showing precisely the acoustic intervals involved in double stops with the various systems.

 There are also some other systems that I'd like to incorporate, while